POSTS

 Do you want to hire me?
 I’m available for engagements from 1 week to a few months.
 Hire me!

-is the file that actually contains the password hashes [return]- As a Reddit user pointed out, this doesn’t actually work.
+/etc/shadow/is the file that actually contains the password hashes [return]- As a Reddit user pointed out, this doesn’t actually work.
 Bash will detect being marked as a

-binary, and if it is, it will drop permissions.
-To actually do this, you could make a super-bash program that runsexecve(["bash"], ["bash", "-c", ..args]);
+setuidbinary, and if it is, it will drop permissions.
+To actually do this, you could make a super-bash program that runsexecve(["bash"], ["bash", "-c", ..args]);.
+Marking thissuper-bashprogramsetuidwould do the trick.
+The key is that that the bash binary itself is not marked assetuid. [return]